clintSanch/ScalableUI/README.md

 # ScalableUI
+This staging branch is only recommended and created for testing purposes before it proceeds to production server

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4 , again updated to version 16.2

 ## Development server